theupdateframework/taps/tap7.md

                      |- root.json
             ```

+          filepaths in the targets directory map directly to the filepaths
+          used to identify targets in the repository.
+For example, a target
+          identified in metadata with the filepath 'package1/tarball.tar' will
+          be found in 'targets/package1/tarball.tar'.

         - `keys`:
           If the Updater can process signatures in TUF's default metadata, then
           you SHOULD IGNORE this argument.